MicrosoftLearning/AI-102-AIEngineer/Instructions/04-use-a-container.md

 ## Use the container

-1. In Visual Studio Code, in the **04-containers** folder, open **rest-test.cmd** and edit the **curl** command it contains (shown below), replacing *&lt;your_ACI_IP_address_or_FQDN&gt;* with the IP address or FQDN for your container.
+1. In your editor, open **rest-test.sh** and edit the **curl** command it contains (shown below), replacing *&lt;your_ACI_IP_address_or_FQDN&gt;* with the IP address or FQDN for your container.

     ```
-    curl POST "http://<your_ACI_IP_address_or_FQDN>:5000/text/analytics/v3.0/languages" -H "Content-Type: application/json" --data-ascii "{'documents':[{'id':1,'text':'Hello world.'},{'id':2,'text':'Salut tout le monde.'}]}"
+    curl -X POST "http://<your_ACI_IP_address_or_FQDN>:5000/text/analytics/v3.0/languages" -H "Content-Type: application/json" --data-ascii "{'documents':[{'id':1,'text':'Hello world.'},{'id':2,'text':'Salut tout le monde.'}]}"
     ```

-2. Save your changes to the script.
+2. Save your changes to the script by pressing **CTRL+S**.
 Note that you do not need to specify the Azure AI services endpoint or key - the request is processed by the containerized service.
 The container in turn communicates periodically with the service in Azure to report usage for billing, but does not send request data.
-3. Right-click the **04-containers** folder and open an integrated terminal.
-Then enter the following command to run the script:
+3. Enter the following command to run the script:

     ```
-    rest-test
+    sh rest-test.sh
     ```

 4. Verify that the command returns a JSON document containing information about the language detected in the two input documents (which should be English and French).